nikomatsakis/babysteps/source/_posts/2012-02-16-returning-refs.markdown

 because `t` is mutable, when `t` was coerced to a region type, a narrow region `s` would be assigned.
 The region `s` would correspond to precisely the call to `get_f()`.
-The result of `get_f()` would therefore hvae type `s&mut uint`, but the region `s` would be out of scope after `get_f()` returned, and so a type error occurs (this is that rule I mentioned before: when returning a reference, the region must be in scope).
+The result of `get_f()` would therefore have type `s&mut uint`, but the region `s` would be out of scope after `get_f()` returned, and so a type error occurs (this is that rule I mentioned before: when returning a reference, the region must be in scope).